Washington D.C. Residential Lease Agreement

 Applicable to all in Washington D.C. rentals.

-Washington D.C. landlords must provide each tenant with a copy of the Tenant Bill of Rights published by the Office of the Tenant Advocate.
-This document outlines the basic rights of tenancy in Washington D.C.
+Washington D.C. landlords must provide every tenant with a copy of the Tenant Bill of Rights.
+This document, published by the Office of the Tenant Advocate, outlines the basic rights of tenancy in Washington D.C.

 Download: Washington D.C.
 Tenant Bill of Rights (PDF)